Couples Discount: Synopsis

-Pam (Jenna Fischer) and Jim Halpert (John Krasinski) share lunch with Brian (Chris Diamantopoulos) to thank him for protecting her from Frank.
+Pam and Jim Halpert share lunch with Brian to thank him for protecting her from Frank.
 They are expecting his wife Alyssa to join him, but Brian reveals they are getting a divorce after having been fighting for a while.
 In an awkward attempt to lighten the mood, Brian makes a joke referencing how he consoled Pam when she broke down after her fight with Jim over the phone in "Customer Loyalty".
 After the lunch Jim admits, with some prodding, that he is angry that Pam did not tell him about this incident.
 Pam explains that she had not wanted to add to his worries, which only makes Jim angrier, but he brushes the matter off to avoid an argument.
 The couple had planned on sharing an evening bottle of wine for Valentine's Day, but Jim later tells Pam he wants to go down to Philadelphia instead because he fears they would only end up fighting on Valentine’s Day.
 Pam initially accepts this, but realizing that the silence between them is even worse than fighting, she tells Jim he should stay and fight with her, and Jim agrees.

 At the end of the day, Erin tries to break up with Andy, saying she no longer loves him and is angry that he left and barely communicated with her.
 Andy vehemently protests the breakup and says their relationship can work out if she just pretends to still love him, using the example of his own parents (oblivious to the horrible end of their marriage).
 Erin walks outside to Pete, saying she could not do it.
 Pete tells her he is okay with this, since all he wants is for her to be happy.
-Emboldened by his selfless response, she kisses him, runs back up to Andy's office, and breaks up with him, also asserting that fact that she thought he had died.
+Emboldened by his selfless response, she kisses him, runs back up to Andy's office, and breaks up with him, also asserting the fact that she thought he had died.
 In her brief breakup speech she repeats her complaints about his three-month absence, not realizing that he is talking to David on speakerphone.
 Andy looks horrified as David says "What was that about three months?"